 Carbon Literacy training for archives (online)

-This Carbon Literacy training is a free course, designed to build awareness of the carbon emissions related to archives, records management and special collections.
+The Carbon Literacy training is a free course designed to build attendees awareness of the carbon emissions relating to their roles in archives, records management and special collections.
 We will explore the science of climate change, how this can affect archives, and provide examples of actions that archives have taken to lower their carbon emissions.

-The training is divided into four modules covered over two half-days.
-There will be numerous opportunities for facilitated discussion and break-out groups.
-Participants will be asked to consider their own context, creating two pledges to lower carbon emissions both individually and as a group.
-By completing the training and associated work you can earn ‘Carbon Literate’ status, awarded by the Carbon Literacy Project.
+The training is divided into four modules covered over two half days.
+There will be numerous opportunities for facilitated discussion and break-out groups and participants will be asked to consider their own context, creating two pledges to lower carbon emissions both individually and as a group.
+By completing the training and associated work you could earn ‘Carbon Literate’ status, awarded by the Carbon Literacy Project.

 Due to the limited number of spaces, only one person per organisation can attend.
 By booking a place you will be agreeing to complete pre-training work, attend both half-day sessions in full and complete post-training work in order to earn ‘Carbon Literate’ status.
-Once carbon literate, you can become a carbon literacy trainer yourself and could run the carbon literacy training for your organisation.
+If you are certified as ‘Carbon Literate’, you can become a Carbon Literacy trainer yourself and could run the training for your organisation.

 Dates for each region: